 In addition, the number of rows used is visible on the Visual Studio screen.
 The yellow warning sign indicates a potential truncation of characters.
 To remove the warning, double check that the source and target columns have the same length in the metadata.
 For example NVARCHAR(20) for SQL Server and a compatible data type like (DT_WSTR,20) for SSIS.

 8. Check the result using SSMS and a SQL query

 After the SSIS import, check that the 48 rows in the Excel file are in the table without error.
 Execute these two queries from SSMS.

 SELECT COUNT(*) AS [LINES] FROM [dbo].[Customers]; SELECT * FROM [dbo].[Customers];

 Conclusion on Excel data import with SSIS

-To conclude, integrating an Excel file into a MS SQL table with an SSIS package is not difficult.
+To conclude, this tutorial shows how to import an Excel file into a SQL Server table with SSIS, and it is not especially difficult.
 But the configuration of the development environment and in particular the management of the Excel drivers with 32-bit and 64-bit versions makes the task more complex.
 Finally, here is another tutorial for importing a text file in CSV format into a SQL Server database with SSIS.